Course No: GRFX.2000-061; SIS Class Nbr: 1290; SIS Term: 2840

 Exercises, lectures and projects will introduce students to graphic design principles and techniques.
 Course will begin with a fundamental study of image, form, and space relations, then cover such topics as working with grids, typography basics, page layout, the introduction of color, rendering techniques, history, and more.
 Students will be assigned a series of projects to enhance their visual communication skills.
 Formerly 70.291 & 70.210.
 3 credits/3 contact hours.

-Related Programs: B.S. in Information Technology, B.L.A. in Liberal Arts, B.L.A. in Liberal Arts, Certificate in Graphic Design & Digital Imaging, Certificate in Graphic Design & Digital Imaging, B.S. in Information Technology, A.S. in Information Technology, Certificate in Contemporary Communications, Certificate in Contemporary Communications, Certificate in Multimedia Applications, Certificate in Graphic Design & Digital Imaging
+Related Programs: Certificate in Graphic Design & Digital Imaging, B.S. in Information Technology, A.S. in Information Technology, Certificate in Contemporary Communications, Certificate in Multimedia Applications

 Every effort has been made to ensure the accuracy of the information presented in this catalog.
 However, the Division of Graduate, Online & Professional Studies reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
 Whenever possible, appropriate notice of such changes will be given before they become effective.